 Below are some theatre-specific scholarships.
 Deadlines vary, it's highly recommend you research these great opportunities now so that when the time comes, you can apply to as many as possible.
-Also please note: due to COVID-19, some scholarships may not be issued this year, but this list is up-to-date as of press time even if applications have not opened for the 2021–2022 school year.
+Most applications open January 1, 2023, for the 2023-24 school year.

-- The Christopher L. Hunt Scholarship is a one-time scholarship created with donations in honor of the late Chris Hunt, Director of Marketing at EdTA.
-This scholarship is intended for inducted Thespians who plan to use skills learned through theatre in a career focused on business or marketing.
+- Christopher L. Hunt Scholarship: $1,000 scholarship created with donations in honor of the late Chris Hunt, Director of Marketing at EdTA.
+This scholarship is intended for Thespians who plan to use skills learned through theatre in a career focused on business or marketing.

-- The Educational Theatre Association Presidents’ Leadership Scholarship is a one-time scholarship created with donations from and in honor of past and current EdTA board presidents.
-This scholarship is intended for inducted Thespians who successfully demonstrate leadership abilities.
+- Educational Theatre Association Presidents’ Leadership Scholarship: $1,000 scholarship created with donations from and in honor of past and current EdTA board presidents.
+This scholarship is intended for Thespians who successfully demonstrate leadership abilities.

 John L. Dales & George Heller Memorial Scholarships: Since its inception, the John L. Dales Scholarship Competition has awarded more than $6 million to more than 1,632 SAG-AFTRA members for study in higher education.
 Recipients must be experienced members who need further education in theatre at a U.S. accredited university, college, junior college, or trade/vocational school.